 Weekly Greens is the story of a working urban mom determined to bring healthy meals from the farm to the table every night of every week.
 Okay, maybe most nights of most weeks.

 In addition to planning the menus and shopping lists, Alicia is also a photographer.
-Ask Andy, her husband, the last time he ate something from their kitchen that wasn’t photographed first.
-Food photography is a particular joy, but she also enjoys photographing friends, family and the occasional flower.
-Alicia has taken every photo you see on Weekly Greens with the exception of the home page header photo (and the portraits seen here and on the home page, which were taken by Tricia Martin).
-In addition to acting as photography assistant, Andy plays many important supporting roles including taster, critic, occasional hand model and most significantly, clean-up artist extraordinaire.
+She has taken every photo you see on Weekly Greens (with the exception of the portrait shown here, which was taken by DC photographer Kate Warren).
+In addition to acting as photography assistant, her husband, Andy, plays many important supporting roles including taster, critic, occasional hand model and most significantly, clean-up artist extraordinaire.

-Follow along as Alicia visits the market each week, picks up a collection of seasonal ingredients, then creates fast, healthy meals that only occasionally resemble pasta and sauce.
+Follow along for Alicia’s collection of cooking tips and healthy meal ideas that only occasionally resemble pasta and sauce.